shubhamarora03/ML_Workbench_Setup/README.md

 Copy and paste that snippet in .zshrc file and change the name of shell from bash to zsh.

-8. To set up code server on UBUNTU first open the below link in browser Open the GitHub link:- https://github.com/cdr/code-server/releases
+8. To set up code server on UBUNTU first open the below link in browser Open the GitHub link:- [Code Server](https://github.com/cdr/code-server/releases)

 ![](/Images/CODESERVER.png)